gethomepage/homepage/docs/widgets/services/jackett.md

 Learn more about [Jackett](https://github.com/Jackett/Jackett).

-Jackett must not have any authentication for the widget to work.
+If Jackett has an admin password set, you must set the `password` field for the widget to work.

 Allowed fields: `["configured", "errored"]`.